Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Introduction

 The large sample theory developed by \citet{Westling-Carone_2020_AoS} offers a general distributional approximation involving the left derivative of the Greatest Convex Minorant (GCM) of a Gaussian process whose mean and covariance kernel depend on unknown functions.
 Furthermore, both the convergence rate of the estimator and the shape of the mean appearing in the representation of the limiting distribution depend on whether the unknown function of interest exhibits certain degeneracies.
 For these reasons, the large sample distributional approximation for generalized Grenander-type estimators can be difficult to employ in practice for inference purposes.
 In their concluding remarks, \citet{Westling-Carone_2020_AoS} recognize these limitations and pose the question of whether it would be possible to employ bootstrap-assisted methods to conduct automatic/robust statistical inference within their framework.

 As is well documented, the standard nonparametric bootstrap does not provide a valid distributional approximation for the generalized Grenander-type estimators \citep*{Kosorok_2008_BookCh,Sen-Banerjee-Woodroofe_2010_AoS}.
 This fact has led scholars to rely on other bootstrap schemes such as subsampling \citep{Politis-Romano_1994_AoS}, the smoothed bootstrap \citep{Kosorok_2008_BookCh,Sen-Banerjee-Woodroofe_2010_AoS}, the $m$-out-of-$n$ bootstrap \citep{Sen-Banerjee-Woodroofe_2010_AoS,Lee-Yang_2020_AoS}, or the numerical bootstrap \citep{Hong-Li_2020_AoS}.
 See also \citet{Cavaliere-Georgiev_2020_ECMA}, and references therein, for some related recent results.
 Those approaches could in principle be used to construct bootstrap-based inference methods for (some members of the class of) generalized Grenander-type estimators, but they all would require employing specific regularized multidimensional bootstrap distributions or related quantities involving multiple smoothing and tuning parameters, rendering those approaches potentially difficult to implement in practice.
 Furthermore, those methods would not be robust to unknown degeneracies determining the convergence rate and shape of the limiting distribution without additional modifications.
 For example, subsampling methods require knowledge of the precise convergence rate of the statistic, or estimation thereof, as a preliminary step \citep*{Politis-Romano-Wolf_1999_Book}.
+Another resampling approach was recently proposed by \citet{kuchibhotla-Balakrishnan-Wasserman_2024_JRSSB} and \citet{mallick2024new}, which offers valid confidence intervals under an approximate symmetry condition of the limiting distribution of the estimator.